pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 #### Alpha -> Beta Graduation

-- Resolve integration with Cluster Autoscaler
+- Implement integration with Cluster Autoscaler
 - Gather feedback from developers and surveys
 - Tests are in Testgrid and linked in KEP
 - In addition to the basic features, we also handle: